 How is experiment data containing user IDs handled?+

-AnalityQa AI AI does not use uploaded data for model training, and supports pseudonymised or hashed user IDs if you prefer not to upload raw identifiers.
+AnalityQa does not use uploaded data for model training, and supports pseudonymised or hashed user IDs if you prefer not to upload raw identifiers.

 Can it analyse experiments where the randomisation unit is not the user — for example, page views or sessions?+

 Yes.
-Specify the randomisation unit when you upload the data and AnalityQa AI AI adjusts the variance calculation accordingly.
-Analysing at a different unit than the randomisation unit — for example, aggregating page-view-randomised data to the user level — inflates false positives, and AnalityQa AI AI will flag this if it detects the mismatch.
+Specify the randomisation unit when you upload the data and AnalityQa adjusts the variance calculation accordingly.
+Analysing at a different unit than the randomisation unit — for example, aggregating page-view-randomised data to the user level — inflates false positives, and AnalityQa will flag this if it detects the mismatch.

 How do I connect experiment assignment data from LaunchDarkly or Optimizely to my product event data?+